raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-70/page-1/en.md

 #### Parental tools cannot remain at a large time

-The parental tool of working ability and the parental tool of working desire stay located at the inside of good containers.
-When the body removes these parental tools from containers, the parental tools are unable to remain at a large time.
+The parental tool of working ability stays in the container of the orificey person.
+The parental tool of working desire stays at container of the stick person.
+When their bodies remove these parental tools from containers, the parental tools are unable to remain at a large time.
 At a small time, these parental tools will die ah.

 The tool of working ability is large.
 All of its work and all things of its carrying need a lot of energy so its food desires are many.
 Because of food's absence, it can continue to not be dead at only one sun time.